GeorgeFinn/templates/mern-template/README.md

 - Enables us to easily link up different parts of application.
 - `Future` - Enables us to lazy load our application for more efficient usage of resources

-### redux, react-redux, redux-thunk

-- Redux is a state container
-- Enables consistent development and flexibility for future changes
-- State Management:
-  - Fetch and Store Data
-  - Assign Data to UI elements
-  - Change Data
-- Middleware provides a way to interact with actions that have been dispatched to the store before they reach the store's reducer.

-### axios

-- Promise based HTTP client for browser and Node.js - Makes is straight forward and easy to make REST API calls

----

-## __Authentication Packages__
-### bcryptjs

-- Encrypts user password during account creation to greatly increase security

-### jsonwebtoken

-- generates web token for current user

-### passport, passport-jwt

-- Sends JSON web token along to access protected route using passport to validate token/extract user info

-### validator

 - Useful package that enables easy validation of forms and JSON objects